Piezoelectric electromagnetic interference filter

 Physical Sciences, Elektrotechnik

-- Effective electromagnetic disturbances filtering
+- Highly effective filtering of electromagnetic disturbances

 - Low-cost and broad applicability